bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-05-oauth.md

 # Single-Click App OAuth Flow

+When you create an app's profile, BigCommerce creates an app API account.
+See []() >> developing.

+Once you have a client ID and client secret, you're ready to write the code grant authorization flow that creates a unique `access_token` for each store.
+This article covers >>> list, using "concepts".

+It may be more appropriate for your application to use an API client to handle this logic; see [the list of API clients](#helpful-tools >>> is there a list to link to?) that expose OAuth-related helper methods.

+>>> assumes a skill level???

 * each store needs its own access token
 * your app's API must expose a callback endpoint at GET /auth that BigCommerce can hit to generate and regenerate a store's access token
+* full list of
 * currently can't regenerate arbitrarily; only in response to the following events:
   * app API account's OAuth scopes change
   * store owner's email address changes